Why become a Governor?

 To be a governor, you must:

-- be able to attend meetings: the governing body must meet at least once a term, but you will probably be asked to serve on more than one committee.
+- be able to attend and participate in meetings: the governing body must meet at least once a term, but you will probably be asked to serve on more than one committee.
 How often this meets will vary, but it is not unusual for one committee to meet each half- term

 - take an active part in meetings and question the Headteacher appropriately to ensure the strategic running of the School